-In general, the legislative framework in Cameroom offers a fair protection of Human rights.
-The framework has been reinforced in 2007 with the entrance into force of the Criminal Procedure Code.
+In general, the legislative framework in Cameroon offers a fair protection of Human rights.
+The framework was reinforced in 2007 with the entrance into force of the Criminal Procedure Code.
 A new disposal offering better protection regarding detention conditions is now enforceable: habeas corpus, restriction of the scope of preventive detention and custody and a new bill instituting judicial assistance in 2009.
-A national Action Plan for the Promotion and the Protection of Human Rights in Cameroon intends to enhance Access to Justice and the Protection of detained persons’ rights (2015-2019) The Bill 2016-7 (12th July 2016) created new alternative sentence and penalties in the Criminal Code to fight bad detention conditions and prison overcrowding.
+A national Action Plan for the Promotion and the Protection of Human Rights in Cameroon intends to enhance Access to Justice and the Protection of detained persons’ rights (2015-2019) The Bill 2016-7 (12th July 2016) created new alternative sentences and penalties in the Criminal Code to fight bad detention conditions and prison overcrowding.
 So far, the Bill is not enforceable.

 Hence, RECAJUD project has two main focus:

 Promotion of detained persons’ rights and handling of the most blatant cases (e.g lack of detention warrant, expiry of preventive detention duration, discrimination, etc.)

 Promotion of an effective exercise of alternative sentences and penalties in relevant cases.